 testvar portScanStart 0 testvar portScanStop 65535

 Back-to-Back Router Testing

-New improvements in CDRouter 3.7 make it easier to test two routers in a back-to-back configuration.
+CDRouter maked it easier to test two routers in a back-to-back configuration.
 This allows CDRouter to run more realistic application tests through the DMZ configuration of the router.

 The first router is configured as the normal router under test.
 The second router should be placed in a DMZ configuration.
 Since the WAN interface of CDRouter actually connects to the LAN interface of the second router behind NAT, CDRouter can only use a single IP address for WAN connectivity.